ahmadiphy/MCKLdivergence/README.md

 ### Installations:
 + First, make sure that [MCEvidence](https://github.com/yabebalFantaye/MCEvidence) is installed.
-+ Then run python setup.py
++ Then in a terminal inside this directory, run
+$ python setup.py